-It is extremely likely that humans are the cause of recent warming
+It is extremely likely that humans are the dominant cause of recent warming

 It is true that climate change has been driven by natural causes in the past.
-Our climate has undergone many changes over millions of years — from ice ages to tropical heat and back again.
-Natural changes over the past 10,000 years have generally been gradual which has enabled people, plants and animals to adapt or migrate, although some prehistoric climate changes may have been abrupt and are likely to have led to mass extinction of species.
+Our climate has changed over millions of years — from ice ages to tropical heat and back again.
+Natural changes over the past 10,000 years have generally been gradual.
+This has enabled people, plants and animals to adapt or migrate. , However, some prehistoric climate changes may have been abrupt and are likely to have led to mass extinction of species.

-However, over the past 150 years there has been a marked and growing increase in greenhouse gas producing activities such as industry, agriculture and transportation.
-These human-induced activities are increasing the level of greenhouse gases in our atmosphere and causing the Earth not only to heat up, but to heat up at an unprecedented rate.
+Over the past 150 years there has been a marked and growing increase in greenhouse gas producing activities such as industry, agriculture and transportation.
+These human-induced activities are increasing the level of greenhouse gases in our atmosphere and causing the Earth to heat up at an unprecedented rate.
 This recent warming can only be explained by the influence of humans.

 The levels of carbon dioxide and methane in the atmosphere are increasing

 Human activities have caused carbon dioxide and methane in the atmosphere to increase to the highest levels in at least 800,000 years.

 We know this from a number of ice core studies.
 Snow traps tiny bubbles of air as it falls and is compressed into ice.
 Over the years, more and more ice layers stack up on top of each other.
 Drilling into ice sheets in Antarctica and Greenland provides a record of what the atmosphere was like back in time.

 Direct measurements of atmospheric concentrations of greenhouse gases show how our global greenhouse gas emissions have grown in past decades.